Dogs and Cats

 Any person who operates a kennel where dogs or cats are kept, congregated, or confined, must be licensed with the Board of Animal Health if the dogs or cats were obtained from municipalities, pounds, auctions, or by advertising for unwanted dogs or cats, or dogs or cats strayed, abandoned, or stolen (Minnesota Statutes 347.34).

-To obtain a kennel license, the owner must submit a license application to the Board along with a check for $15.00 to cover the annual license fee.
+To obtain a kennel license, the owner must submit a license application to the Board along with $15.00 to cover the annual license fee.
 The kennel must then be inspected by the Board to verify compliance with the requirements specified in Minnesota Statutes 347.31 to 347.40 and Minnesota rules 1721.0520.

 The Board does not license the following: